astrotuna201/ntf/README.md

   46 47
   51 52
 ```
 All tensor views are able to repeat data through indexing.
-No matter the extents, `volume` only uses storage
+No matter the extents, `volume` in this example only uses storage
-for a single value.
+for a single scalar value.
 ```swift
 let volume = Volume<Int32>((2, 3, 10), repeating: Volume(42))
 print(volume.formatted((2,0)))
 ```
-The extents of repeated data are not required to match any extent of the Tensor being created.
+The extent of a repeated data dimension must either be 1 (which implies broadcasting) or it must match the corresponding dimension of the tensor being created.

 These examples repeat row and column vectors.
 No matter the extents, `matrix` only uses the shared storage from `rowVector` and repeats it through indexing.